Coyle Girelli: Business ventures

 In early 2019 Girelli founded Calm and Collected Music Group with Andrew Horowitz and Chris Leon.
 The company has grown rapidly since its formation and has a large roster of artists and writers and an expansive catalog of music across many genres that have generated billions of streams across DSPs.
 The company includes several subsidiary record labels, a publishing company, subscription website, visual and podcast productions.

+In 2023 he co-founded CAC Music Publishing.
+The company has a catalog of over 26,000 copyrights and a roster of hundreds of writers.

+In 2026 Girelli founded entertainment production company Goldfire Productions.
+The first show the company was involved in was a West End revival of teeth n smiles starring Self Esteem (musician) and Phil Daniels.

 Personal life

-In 2025, Girelli became a naturalised citizen of the United States while retaining his British citizenship.
+Girelli is British born, growing up in Otley, West Yorkshire.
+He became an American citizen in July 2025 becoming a dual citizen.
+He lives in New York City, Westhampton, NY and Los Angeles.
+He is a passionate and vocal supporter of English Premier League team Manchester City.